Coronary artery disease

 Omega-3 fatty acids are a type of unsaturated fatty acid that's thought to reduce inflammation throughout the body, a contributing factor to coronary artery disease.
-However, recent studies have not shown them to be beneficial.
+However, some research has not found them to be beneficial.
 More research is needed.

 - Fish and fish oil.
 Fish and fish oil are the most effective sources of omega-3 fatty acids.
 Fatty fish — such as salmon, herring and light canned tuna — contain the most omega-3 fatty acids and, therefore, the most benefit.
 Fish oil supplements may offer benefit, but the evidence is strongest for eating fish.